-Around the UK, many of our rugged mountain ridges provide fantastic airy scrambles.
-Although the technical difficulties are generally lower than on graded rock climbs, it must be understood that scrambling can be every bit as serious – due to the fact that big drops often encountered along the way and you may be moving unroped, or poorly protected in the case of a fall.
+Around the UK, many of our rugged mountain ridges provide fantastic airy scrambles – a North Wales scrambling holiday is a great way to experience some of these!
+Although the technical difficulties are generally lower than on graded rock climbs, it must be understood that scrambling can be every bit as serious – due to the fact that big drops are often encountered along the way and you may be moving unroped, or poorly protected in the case of a fall.

 If the scrambler is experienced and has good movement skills over the ground, they can feel totally in control – this experience counts for a huge amount, as not only has the person got to cope with the exposure and the climbing, but also with whatever the elements have to throw at them.
 Rain, wind and cold can transform solid rock and dry vegetation into an unreliable medium to pull and push on – thus making a huge difference to the difficulty and seriousness of a climb.

-Scrambles can be classified into three grades.
+Scrambles in the Uk are classified into three grades.
 A word of warning: grades can vary in difficulty between mountain regions, mainly due to historical development – so it’s wise to be conservative when visiting a new area!

 On grade 1 or easy scrambles, you can generally either tackle a tricky step, or skirt the difficulties and reach the same point above by a more meandering route.
 This makes them generally less committing, with more escape options.